c8r/x0/README.md

 ## Features

+- Zero-config
 - Hot-loading development environment
 - Works with virtually any React component\*
-- No convoluted APIs
+- No confusing APIs
 - Renders static HTML
 - Renders JS bundles
 - Use any CSS-in-JS library
-- Routing with [react-router][react-router]
+- Support for routing with [react-router][react-router]
-- Async data fetching
+- Support for async data fetching

 \* Components cannot rely on bundler features like webpack loaders